Azure/typespec-azure/packages/website/versioned_docs/version-latest/getstarted/azure-resource-manager/step05.md

 interface Operations extends Azure.ResourceManager.Operations {}

 @lroStatus
-enum ProvisioningState {
+union ProvisioningState {
-  ...ResourceProvisioningState,
-  Provisioning,
-  Updating,
-  Deleting,
-  Accepted,
+  ResourceProvisioningState,

+  /** The resource is being provisioned. */
+  Provisioning: "Provisioning",

+  /** The resource is being updated. */
+  Updating: "Updating",

+  /** The resource is being deleted. */
+  Deleting: "Deleting",

+  /** The resource provisioning request has been accepted. */
+  Accepted: "Accepted",

+  string,
 }

-@doc("The properties of UserResource") model UserResourceProperties {
+@doc("The properties of User Resource") model UserProperties {
   @doc("The user's full name")
   fullName: string;